xStarbound/xStarbound/README.md

 **Has xSB-2 support:** The following mods have special functionality that requires or is supported by xSB-2.

-- [Actionbar Group Scrolling](https://steamcommunity.com/sharedfiles/filedetails/?id=3051031813) — *should* be fully supported by xSB-2.
+- [Actionbar Group Scrolling](https://steamcommunity.com/sharedfiles/filedetails/?id=3051031813) — fully supported by xSB-2.
 - [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — fully supported by xSB-2.
 - [Enterable Fore Block](https://steamcommunity.com/sharedfiles/filedetails/?id=3025026792) — fully supported by xSB-2.
 - [FezzedTech](https://steamcommunity.com/sharedfiles/filedetails/?id=2962923060) ([GitHub](https://github.com/FezzedOne/FezzedTech)) — requires xSB-2 for full functionality, but also supports StarExtensions (with reduced functionality) and is compatible with vanilla Starbound.